 When cutting a metal pipe it is always advised to clamp the pipe so the cut is stable and controlled.
 This procedure is normally carried out with the use of a hacksaw or junior hacksaw depending on the size of pipe.
-If cutting copper pipe, there are various copper pipe cutting tools on the market.
-You can find out more about these by clicking on the link.
+If cutting copper pipe, there are various copper pipe cutting tools on the market such as pipe cutters and pipe slices, as well as the affore mentioned hacksaws.

 To cut metal pipe with a hacksaw, firstly clamp your pipe, then measure and mark the required length with a scribe as pencil may smudge or rub off.
 Check that your blade is new or of a good working order and fixed securely in the cutting tool.
 Always start your cutting movements slowly to create a cutting groove which your blade will remain in for the duration of the cut.
 Once you have finished your cut you will find that the edges of each piece of pipe will have rough edges (burrs) which are sharp jagged fine pieces of metal created during the cutting process.
 Remove these with a file or emery paper. (metalworks version of sand paper).

 Cutting Sheet Metal

 Position the sheet of metal to be cut onto a stable work bench with the section to be cut over-hanging the work bench.
 This way any cutting tool will not get snagged on the work bench below your cutting line.
 If possible, always clamp your sheet metal to the work bench.
 This is another safety procedure but also enables you to produce a clean and straight cut.